obiba/rock-doc/admin/configuration.rst

 ``server.port``           HTTP port number.
 Generally speaking this port should not be exposed to the web.
 Use proxy instead (Apache2, Nginx, etc.).
 ========================= ==================

+Details about the ``server.*`` properties can be found in the official `Spring Boot - Server Properties <https://docs.spring.io/spring-boot/docs/2.4.3/reference/html/appendix-application-properties.html#common-application-properties-server>`_ documentation.
+More specifically, the ``server.ssl.*`` properties allows to setup a HTTPS communication channel (default is HTTP).
+Note also that Rock uses Jetty as the internal web server.

 Cluster Node Configuration
 --------------------------